HomeGuidesAPI Reference

 Advanced configuration

-The following properties can be set to override the default configuration for AsyncEventHandler.
+You can set the following properties to override the default configuration for AsyncEventHandler.

 PropertyDefault valueDescription